 The Evolution of Tongue River Vineyard and Winery

-Tongue River Vineyard, approximately 3 acres in size, is the only commercial vineyard in Montana east of Missoula.
+Tongue River Vineyard, approximately 3 acres in size, is the only commercial winery with a vineyard in Montana east of Missoula.
 Our first grapes were planted in 2004 and we plant some every year.
 Our half-century of gardening has helped in the vineyard, and Bob's half century of winemaking has helped in the winery.
-We grow mostly University of Minnesota grape varieties, but are experimenting with others (particularly Tom Plocher's Petite Pearl and Crimson Pearl) that might prove hardy enough for our northern climate.
+We grow mostly University of Minnesota grape varieties, but are experimenting with others (particularly NDSU experimental varieties) that might prove hardy enough for our northern climate.

-We are proud and active members of the North Dakota Grape and Wine Association, and also participants with the emerging Montana grapegrowers association and the South Dakota association.
-We purchase some fruit from North Dakota, South Dakota and Wyoming to supplement what we are able to find in Montana
+We are proud and active members of the North Dakota Grape and Wine Association, and also founding members of the Montana Grape and Wine Association and the South Dakota small fruit listserv.
+We purchase some fruit from North Dakota, South Dakota and Wyoming to supplement what we are able to find in Montana.

 As a small, family-operated business, we have no SET business hours, but are open for you almost any day, any time, when you find one of us by cellphone.
-We are busy pruning, mowing, training, planting, harvesting in the vineyard and garden and high tunnels, and fermenting, blending, evaluating, bottling and labeling in the winery and delivering wine to the area communities.
+We are busy pruning, mowing, training, planting, harvesting in the vineyard and garden and high tunnels, and fermenting, blending, evaluating, bottling and labeling in the winery and taking care of business in the office.
 SO PLEASE DO CALL if you wish to visit us!
 We are eager to accomodate you.
 See our contact page for how to reach us.